 Ahead of time make copies of the Track Tales and Track Tale Characters handouts, one for every pair of children.
 Pairs should use the questions on the Track Tales Characters sheet to locate each animal on the Track Tales handout and determine from the evidence what it was doing.
 Remind them to consider where the story takes place, what track or movement pattern is depicted, and foot print size and shape.
 If time is limited, use the Track Tales in place of Track Stamp Stories as a closing activity.

-Materials: Track Tales and Track Tale Characters handouts, one set per pair of children.
+Materials: Track Tales illustration and Track Tale Characters handout, one set per pair of children.

 ANIMAL TRACK BOOKLET (Grades K-2) AND JOURNAL ACTIVITY